mliszcz/msc-thesis/thesis/chapters/01-introduction.md

-* **evaluate existing solutions (if any) for building TANGO clients for web browsers**; find out why these solutions have not been adopted by the community like ATK or Taurus has; identify any pain points;
+* **evaluate existing solutions (if any) for building TANGO clients for web browsers**; find out why these solutions have not been adopted by the community like their desktop counterparts; identify any pain points;

 * consider the extending and updating of the existing solutions if possible, or **design and develop a new one**, reusing the ~~good~~ parts;